 It is also cited as one of the best lenses for travel due to the small size of the lens and excellent photo quality.
 It is easy to use on the SL2 and an excellent budget option when purchased used.

 Sigma 18-300mm f/3.5-6.3 DC OS: This is similar to having a bunch of zoom lenses packaged into one.
 With a 16.6x zoom ratio, all focal lengths from telephoto to wide angle are available.
 Developed with 17 elements in 13 groups, four of which are FLD and 1 SLD element, makes it possible to capture high-quality, sharp crisp photographs, without the need to be concerned with distortion.

-The sizeable focal length span does come at the expense of being somewhat heavy and large.
-There are other choices that might be better to dedicate all day lugging around in combination with the Canon EOS Rebel SL2.
+The sizeable focal length span does come at the expense of being somewhat heavy and large compared to other SL2 lenses.
+There are other choices that might be better for a full day of photography with the Canon EOS Rebel SL2.

 Canon EF-S 18-200mm f/3.5-5.6 IS: This serves as a portable and lightweight lens that still has a sizeable zoom range.
 With four stops of stabilization it truly is a solution that offers superb performance at an affordable price.
 This will be the one to get to avoid unnecessary size and weight.

 Canon EF 75-300mm f/4-5.6 III: Smaller sized and lighter weight than the other lenses previously mentioned, than can be an important consideration if you would rather not carry around a hefty camera.
 The focal length is equivalent to 120-480mm on a Canon APS-C sensor.

 Also, it is actually quite low-priced, resulting from the lack of built-in stabilization.
 This is one of the lenses that is best to use outside with plenty of ambient light.